flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210330-pres-biden-providing-an-update-on-covid-19-and-raising-concerns-about-cases-on-the-rise-the/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "I'm reiterating my call for every governor, mayor and local leader to maintain and reinstate the mask mandate."
+    I'm reiterating my call for every governor, mayor and local leader to maintain and reinstate the mask mandate.

 ---
 President Biden says both cases and deaths have decreased by two-thirds since he took office, but the rising positive cases threaten to change the trajectory.